Amisha-Prathyanga/task-management-app/README.md

 ## Security

-If you discover any security-related issues, please email [your-email] instead of using the issue tracker.
+If you discover any security-related issues, please email spbamisha@gmail.com instead of using the issue tracker.